DanBeladev/Dan-Beladev-27-05-2020/README.md

 Dan Beladev - danbeladev@gmail.com - *Home Assignment - Herolo*

-This app is written in React and it simulates a weather indication around the world
+This app is written with React and it simulates a weather indication around the world

 ## Getting Started